-- All non-case related activities scheduled in the James M. Fitzgerald U.S. Courthouse in Anchorage, the U.S. Courthouse in Fairbanks, and the U.S. Courthouse in Juneau, are canceled until further notice.
-This includes naturalization ceremonies, attorney admission ceremonies, mock trials, CLE events, school tours, and all other non-case related gatherings. - 2.
-In light of the guidance issued by the federal, state, and local government and to protect the health and safety of defendants, counsel, court staff, and the public, the James M. Fitzgerald U.S. Courthouse in Anchorage, the U.S. Courthouse in Fairbanks, and the U.S. Courthouse in Juneau, shall be closed to the public except to persons with a scheduled appointment or entering to submit a physical filing to the drop box located in the lobby of each courthouse. - 3.
+1. All non-case related activities scheduled in the James M. Fitzgerald U.S. Courthouse in Anchorage, and U.S. Courthouses in Fairbanks and Juneau, are canceled until further notice.
+This includes naturalization ceremonies, attorney admission ceremonies, mock trials, CLE events, school tours, and all other non-case related gatherings.

+- 2. In light of the guidance issued by the federal, state, and local government and to protect the health and safety of defendants, counsel, court staff, and the public, the James M. Fitzgerald U.S. Courthouse in Anchorage and the U.S. Courthouses in Fairbanks and Juneau shall be closed to the public except to persons with a scheduled appointment or entering to submit a physical filing to the drop box located in the lobby of each courthouse. - 3.
 If criminal or civil proceedings must be held, the public will be permitted to observe on a toll-free teleconference line.
-Dial-in information will be available in the individual docket of each case on PACER and on the court's calendar which shall be posted on the Court's website and in the lobby of each court house.
-Members of the public and media are strictly prohibited from recording or broadcasting any hearing, in whole or in part, in any fashion

-- or for any purpose.
-Further instructions and restrictions are set forth on the Court's website, which may change as necessary. - 4.
+Dial-in information will be available in each case's individual docket on PACER and on the court's calendar, which shall be posted on the Court's website and in the lobby of each courthouse.
+Members of the public and media are strictly prohibited from recording or broadcasting any hearing, in whole or in part, in any fashion or for any purpose.
+Further instructions and restrictions are set forth on the Court's website and may change as necessary. - 4.
 If criminal proceedings must be held, close family members of defendants, victims (as defined in 18 U.S.C. § 3771(e)(2)), close family members of victims, or anyone permitted by law to make a statement during the proceedings may do so by telephone or video conferencing.
 Defense counsel shall provide the dial-in/video connection information to persons who may make statements on the defendant's behalf.
 Counsel for the government shall inform the victim(s) and family members of the victim(s) of the opportunity to make a statement and shall provide the dial-in/video connection information to such persons. - 5.
 All hearings conducted pursuant to this Order shall also be recorded by the Court using reliable means.
-Members of the public or the press may request that the Clerk's Office provide a duplicate of the audio record of any public proceeding.
+Members of the public or the press media may request that the Clerk's Office provide a duplicate of the audio record of any public proceeding.
 Until further notice, a duplicate of the audio record of any public proceeding held while the courthouse is closed to the public shall promptly be made available at no cost to the requestor.
 Fees will be applied when requesting additional duplicates of the same audio record. - 6.
-Anyone with a scheduled appointment or who is otherwise required to appear in-person but believes they have mistakenly been denied entry, should proceed as follows: - Those represented by an attorney should contact their attorney; - Attorneys and pro se litigants scheduled to appear in court before a judge, should contact that judge's chambers or courtroom deputy (see court website at www.akd.uscourts.gov); - For all other matters or questions, please contact the Clerk's Office at (907) 677-6100 (Anchorage), (907) 451-5791 (Fairbanks), or (907) 586-7458 (Juneau). - 7.
-Judges may otherwise take such actions as may be lawful and appropriate to ensure the fairness of the proceedings and preserve the rights of the parties and members of the public.
+Anyone with a scheduled appointment or who is otherwise required to appear in-person but believes they have mistakenly been denied entry, should proceed as follows: - Those represented by an attorney, please contact your attorney;

+- Attorneys and pro se litigants scheduled to appear in court before a judge, should contact that judge's chambers or courtroom deputy (see court website at www.akd.uscourts.gov); - For all other matters or questions, please contact the Clerk's Office at (907) 677-6100 (Anchorage), (907) 451-5791 (Fairbanks), or (907) 586-7458 (Juneau). - 7.
+Judges may otherwise take such actions as may be lawful and appropriate to ensure the fairness of the proceedings and pres erve the rights of the parties and members of the public.